I hope you’ll agree with me when I say:

 The front camera comes at a resolution of 1080p full HD with a wide angle lens coming at 165°

 Continuing the theme of downgrading the rear camera, it comes with a fairly standard 125° angle lens.
 It is quite clear to us, the star camera of the KDLINKS DX2 is still the front one and it gets a lot of features that are not available on the rear camera.

 One great thing about the KDLINKS DX2 is the inclusion of continuous loop recording.
 You rarely need a video of a full trip and when there is an accident, only a few minutes of the incident is needed for evidence.

 So, it makes sense to continuously record the footage while utilizing the same memory card.
 The KDLINKS DX2 basically overrides previously recorded footage in the favor of fresher one, thus ensuring that you always have the latest video recorded safely.

-Overall, the KDLINKS DX2 is one of the best Dash cams of 2018 simply because of its remarkable design, the inclusion of a rear camera and bevy of different features that will enhance your driving safety.
+Overall, the KDLINKS DX2 is one of the best Dash cams simply because of its remarkable design, the inclusion of a rear camera and bevy of different features that will enhance your driving safety.

 When you first look at this dashboard camera, you can easily mistake for it for a still camera simply because of the quality of the lens.

 The front camera features a 6 glass Nikon lens that has a maximum of the aperture of f/1.6.
 This results in great low light performance from the camera.